-California's abundant and high-quality solar energy resource, access to geothermal energy and potential for offshore wind or importing wind from other states to the east makes renewable resource adoption a particularly attractive decarbonization strategy for electricity.
+California's abundant and high-quality solar energy resource, access to geothermal energy and potential for offshore wind or importing wind from other states to the east8 makes renewable resource adoption a particularly attractive decarbonization strategy for electricity.
 Studies focusing on California's electricity sector decarbonization have shown that in order to meet its climate goals, the state will be increasingly reliant on variable renewables, in particular solar and wind with a limited amount of geothermal energy (about 80% of total generation) and significant amounts of energy storage to balance these resources (Ming, Olson, De Moor, Jiang, & Schlag, 2019).
 Electricity sector studies have also shown the notable value of offshore wind to provide least cost electricity generation in California in the next 10 to 20 years while meeting these goals (E3, 2019).

-&lt;sup>6 This refers to Wyoming, Montana and New Mexico wind, for example.
+8 This refers to Wyoming, Montana and New Mexico wind, for example.

 While renewable energy generation can displace the majority of emissions in the electric sector, these studies have shown that, due to reliability concerns, some form of dispatchable generation also referred to as "firm capacity" is needed to maintain system reliability.
 Some of this firm capacity can be provided by geothermal energy but economic access to large amounts of geothermal energy is expected to be quite limited.
 Biofuels such as biomethane can displace remaining emissions from gas generation as a low or zero carbon dispatchable fuel, at an incremental cost, while fulfilling the firm capacity need.
 However, biomass for biofuels is needed across all sectors to meet decarbonization goals, and its availability in 2045 may be limited.
+In addition to biomethane, other zero carbon fuels like hydrogen or synthetic natural gas could be burned in new or existing turbines to provide firm capacity to the grid.

 Other potentially promising options exist that can meet the need for firm capacity (or dispatchable generation).
-These include, but are not limited to, long-duration energy storage (Spector, 2020) and advanced zero carbon fuels to burn in existing or new turbines.
-In addition to biomethane, these could also include hydrogen and synthetic natural gas.
-Other dispatchable generation options include gas with CCS, and advanced nuclear power technologies such as small modular reactors and molten salt reactors.
+These include, but are not limited to, long-duration energy storage (Spector, 2020), gas with CCS, and advanced nuclear power technologies such as small modular reactors and molten salt reactors.
 However, the development of such dispatchable generation options and fuel production processes remains uncertain and has yet to be demonstrated at commercial scale.
 Furthermore, California has prohibited the development of new nuclear facilities absent the existence of a federal nuclear waste repository.
 Thus, advanced nuclear technologies, while potentially promising as a zero-carbon resource, are not assumed in this study.

 In the context of achieving net zero gross emissions, the scenarios developed in this study reflect similar electricity sector results to those developed in other California studies.
 Figure 19 highlights the total amount of electric load in 2045 and its allocation by sector, the bulk of which is attributed to building energy consumption.
 Electricity use for fuel production highlighted in Figure 19 refers to liquid hydrogen fuel production used in transportation.
+All other non-transportation sector hydrogen (e.g. hydrogen used in industry, electric generation or blended into the gas distribution pipeline) is assumed to be produced using off-grid renewable electricity, as a means of producing low-cost renewable hydrogen that can take advantage of high capacity factor renewables, and so does not show up here as a grid-connected electric load.